-The stadium is at its highest.
+The stadium is at the highest altitude.
 Bolivia

 Marina Bay (Singapore)